Shopify/polaris/src/components/Popover/README.md

 Popovers should:

 - Always be positioned next to the button or other interface element that triggers them
-- Be used for secondary or less important information and actions since they’re hidden until the merchant hits the trigger
+- Be used for secondary or less important information and actions since they’re hidden until merchants hit the trigger
 - Contain navigation or actions that share a relationships to each other
 - Be triggered by a clearly labeled button